Alcarin/CodeTextor/docs/DEV_GUIDE.md

    - **Note**: Projects do NOT have a single root path.
 Instead, users configure flexible indexing scope.
 2. **Initialization**: Create `indexes/<projectId>.db` and project config entry
 3. **Indexing Configuration**:
-   - User selects multiple folders to include (can be from different file system locations)
+   - User selects a root folder that anchors the project; include paths are stored relative to that root
+   - User adds relative include folders (root is always included by default)
    - User defines exclude patterns (e.g., `node_modules`, `.git`, `.cache`)
    - User optionally filters by file extensions
    - Auto-exclude hidden directories option

+   All of those settings are persisted inside the project's own vector database (`indexes/project-<id>.db`), so moving a project to a new machine is as simple as copying that single file while include paths stay relative to the configured root.

+   The Indexing view now exposes a **"File Type Filter"** card: it lists the files that match the include/exclude configuration and lets you pin which extensions should end up in the index.
+Selection is saved immediately into the project configuration (`fileExtensions`) and is reloaded every time the view opens, so the filter stays persistent.
+In the future the panel can evolve to exclude single files in addition to extensions.
   4. **Indexing**: Tree-sitter parsing → chunking → embedding → store in project's DB
 5. **Querying**: All MCP tools receive `projectId` and query the correct DB
 6. **Deletion**: Remove `indexes/<projectId>.db` and config entry

 ### 🔹 Indexing Status & Active Project

-* **Active Project**: The project currently selected in the UI for configuration/viewing (stored in localStorage)
+   * **Active Project**: The project currently selected in the UI for configuration/viewing (stored in the global `projects.db` under `app_config`)
 * **Indexing Status**: Indicates which projects are currently being indexed by the backend
   - **Multiple projects can be indexed concurrently** using separate goroutines/watchers per project
   - Each project has its own file system watcher and indexing queue to avoid interference